ryansechrest/charm/README.md

 |   |-- _charm.php
 ```

-The reason for the underscore is so that Charm loads as early as possible, which means you can use it in your plugin, theme, or even another mu-plugin.
+The reason for the underscore is so that Charm loads as early as possible.

-That's all there is to it.
-Charm is ready to go!
+That allows you to use Charm in your plugin, theme, or even another mu-plugin.

+You're all set from here!

 ### Update Charm